What Is Vivitrol?

-Once you’ve decided to live a life free from drugs and alcohol, you may want to consider asking a clinical professional about medication-assisted treatment as a part of your recovery.
+Once you’ve decided to live a life free from drugs and alcohol, you may want to consider asking a clinical professional about medication-assisted treatment (MAT) as a part of your recovery.
+Withdrawal can be severe, especially when treating a physical dependence on opioid use or alcohol addiction.
 These medications can’t get you clean on their own but may help to reduce cravings, lessen the adverse side effects of withdrawal symptoms, and prevent relapse.

-Vivitrol is non-addictive and does not lead to physical dependence, which differentiates Vivitrol from other MAT options such as Suboxone or Methadone.
-Vivitrol blocks opioid receptors in the brain for one month at a time, helping patients to prevent relapse to opioid dependence, following detox, while they focus on their road to recovery.
+Vivitrol is non-addictive and cannot lead to physical dependence, which differentiates this drug from other MAT options such as Suboxone (Naloxone and Buprenorphine) or Methadone.
+Vivitrol injections can block opioid receptors in the brain for up to one month at a time, giving patients the time they need to focus entirely on the recovery process and avoid relapse.

-At Landmark, we encourage opioid users to take Vivitrol post-discharge, as we believe Vivitrol significantly reduces the chance of relapse.
-While Suboxone and Methadone can merely replace one addiction with another, Vivitrol is non-addictive, allowing the patient to live a life that is truly substance free.
-At Landmark, we set patients up for their first Vivitrol appointment and ensure follow up during our regularly scheduled Alumni calls.
+At Landmark Recovery, we encourage opioid users to take Vivitrol post-discharge, as we believe Vivitrol significantly reduces the chance of relapse.
+While Suboxone and Methadone can merely replace one opioid addiction with another, the non-addictive nature of Vivitrol allows the patient to live a truly substance-free life.
+At Landmark, we set patients up for their first Vivitrol appointment and ensure follow-ups during our regularly scheduled Alumni calls.

 How Does Vivitrol Work?